On Consistency of Compressive Spectral Clustering: Introduction

 \subsection{Contributions}

-We analyse the spectral clustering algorithm performed via graph filtering (Algorithm \ref{SC-GF_alg}) using the stochastic block model.
-We derive a bound on the number of vertices that would be incorrectly clustered with the algorithm, and prove that the algorithm can consistently recover planted clusters from a stochastic block model under mild assumptions on the sparsity of the graph and the polynomial filter approximation used to compute the spectral embedding.
-In the process, we also characterize the filter approximation error and the error in the approximate spectral embedding, that are inherent to the algorithm.

-For our analysis, we specifically consider the high-dimensional stochastic block model that allows for the number of clusters $k$ to grow faster than $log(n)$.
-This is because the computational gains of Algorithm \ref{SC-GF_alg} are more apparent in the high-dimensional case.
-In proving the weak consistency of Algorithm \ref{SC-GF_alg}, we primarily use the proof techniques as laid down in the work of \citet{rohe2011spectral} which were originally used to analyse the spectral clustering algorithm under the high-dimensional block model.

-Finally, we analyse our consistency result in some special cases of the block model and validate our findings with accompanying experiments.
+In this paper, we analyze the spectral clustering algorithm performed via graph filtering (Algorithm \ref{SC-GF_alg}) using the stochastic block model (SBM).
+We derive a bound on the number of vertices that would be incorrectly clustered with the algorithm, and prove that the algorithm can consistently recover planted clusters from SBM under mild assumptions on the sparsity of the graph and the filter approximation used to compute the spectral embedding.
+For our analysis, we specifically consider the high-dimensional stochastic block model that allows for the number of clusters $k$ to grow faster than $\log(n)$.
+This is very important considering that the computational gains of compressive spectral algorithm is more apparent in the high-dimensional case.
+In proving the weak consistency of Algorithm \ref{SC-GF_alg}, we primarily use the proof techniques from~\cite{rohe2011spectral}, which were originally used to analyze the spectral clustering algorithm under the high-dimensional SBM.
+Finally, we analyze our consistency result in some special cases of the block model and validate our findings with accompanying experiments.